 Tiny House Weight Debate

-How do you calculate the weight of your tiny house and how do you know if your trailer can handle it?
+How do you calculate the weight of your tiny house?
+How do you know if your trailer can handle it?
 There are several ways these things can be determined, it all depends on your situation, as does everything… Here is my logic and some of the tools I used to get there.

-Through the planning phase you will most likely be doing a sketchup model or somehow actually drawing plans, tiny houses are small enough that you can pretty easily take a volume or square foot count of materials fairly painlessly, you have to do this to buy your materials anyway.
-Once you have those calculations you can apply weights to things and get a pretty decent idea of where you’ll stand.
+Tiny houses are small enough that you can pretty easily take a volume or square foot count fairly painlessly.
+You have to do this to buy your materials anyway.
+Once you have those calculations you can apply weights to materials and get a pretty decent idea of where you’ll stand.

 I have collected a list of common building materials that you can use.
-I like to add a contingency onto the end weight to account for things that are harder to pin down, like the faucets, hardware, furniture etc., I suggest about a 20% contingency, that may seem high but it’s better to be over than under!
-If you make a material list and add things up and it’s too heavy you can start to massage your finishes to make things work out better.
+I add a contingency onto the end weight to account for things that are harder to pin down.
+Things like the faucets, hardware, furniture etc. I suggest about a 20% contingency.
+That may seem high but it’s better to be over than under!
+Make a material list and add things up.
+If it’s too heavy you can start to massage your finishes to make things work out better.
 This is a pretty important part of the process so spend some time on it.
-I keep saying that this project is weird for me because there are three main design factors that went into my project and the least important is aesthetics (weird for someone with a design background).
-The MOST important has been weight and number two is cost since I set a pretty tight budget.
-THEN I get to worry about looks :).

 Common Material Weights: